 It’s been a big week for creativity with our local agencies winning awards and living it up in Cannes.
 But who needs the French Riviera when you have our equally prestigious weekly rundown right here at home?
 This week we salute Energy Online, V Energy, NZ Fire Service, The Co-operative Bank and Anchor.

-Anchor is the latest brand to get behind New Zealand’s Olympians, extending its ‘Go Strong’ campaign, by Colenso BBDO, with a new execution, featuring pole vaulter Eliza McCartney and shotputter (and builder) Tom Walsh.
+Anchor is the latest brand to get behind New Zealand’s Olympians, in a continuation of its ‘Go Strong’ campaign, by Colenso BBDO, featuring pole vaulter Eliza McCartney and shot putter, and builder, Tom Walsh.

 For many Kiwi kids, being active outside can come at the cost of a broken arm.
 But, in a new initiative by Anchor and Colenso BBDO, the fun doesn’t have to be over.
 By continuing to place a focus on strength, the dairy brand is encouraging kids with broken bones to display their break with an ‘X-Ray cast’ and ‘Go Strong’ with free milk.